brimo/jsruby-chat/README.md

 # jsruby-chat
-A minimal chat application build with AngularJS and Ruby On Rails
+A minimal chat application built with AngularJS and Ruby On Rails